Helping the world's young shape a positive future

 It is therefore incumbent on us to listen to our young people as much as guide them.
 They are the future of every country, and whether that future is bright or dark depends on the degree to which we can assist them in preparing to embrace and thrive in the modern world, rather than reject it and get left behind.

-The MiSK Global Forum is just one part of Saudi Arabia's dedication to this future.
+The Misk Global Forum is just one part of Saudi Arabia's dedication to this future.
 A future where education is built to nurture critical thinkers and innovators, problem solvers and creators, and supports learning throughout an individual's working life.
 Where business environments foster new ideas, and translate them to enterprises with ease, and a jobs market that provides for opportunity, flexibility, and portfolios of income generation.
 And, where communities and societies are sustainable, vibrant and supportive.

 We are proud to welcome international thinkers and young people into our country to express ideas, collaborate together, and listen to each other.
 And we look forward to sharing the forum's developments and conclusions with the global community.